castlemaninc/flexbox-visualizer/README.md

-# Flexbox Animated - Day 4 of 100 #100DaysOfCode
+# Flexbox Demonstrated - Day 4 of 100 #100DaysOfCode
 Currently this project demonstrates flexbox properties related to an element's parent container.

 ### The Flexbox properties that are demonstrated are: